andrezwicky/imgui/docs/FAQ.md

 For example, in the OpenGL example backend we store raw OpenGL texture identifier (GLuint) inside ImTextureID.
 Whereas in the DirectX11 example backend we store a pointer to ID3D11ShaderResourceView inside ImTextureID, which is a higher-level structure tying together both the texture and information about its format and how to read it.

 - If you have a custom engine built over e.g. OpenGL, instead of passing GLuint around you may decide to use a high-level data type to carry information about the texture as well as how to display it (shaders, etc.).
-The decision of what to use as ImTextureID can always be made better knowing how your codebase is designed.
+The decision of what to use as ImTextureID can always be made better by knowing how your codebase is designed.
 If your engine has high-level data types for "textures" and "material" then you may want to use them.
 If you are starting with OpenGL or DirectX or Vulkan and haven't built much of a rendering engine over them, keeping the default ImTextureID representation suggested by the example backends is probably the best choice.
-(Advanced users may also decide to keep a low-level type in ImTextureID, and use ImDrawList callback and pass information to their renderer)
+(Advanced users may also decide to keep a low-level type in ImTextureID, use ImDrawList callback and pass information to their renderer)

 User code may do:
 ```cpp